zhang-zengjie/modustl/ReadMe.md

 # Benchmark for Modularized Synthesis of Complex Specifications

+**Author:** ***Zengjie Zhang*** (z.zhang3@tue.nl)

-The simulation study benchmark to support the research work [Modularized Control Synthesis for Complex Signal Temporal Logic Specifications](https://ieeexplore.ieee.org/abstract/document/10383263).
+The simulation study benchmark to support the following publication,

+**Zhang, Zengjie, and Sofie Haesaert.
+"Modularized control synthesis for complex signal temporal logic specifications."
+In 2023 62nd IEEE Conference on Decision and Control (CDC), pp. 7856-7861.
+IEEE, 2023.**

 ## Introduction

+Signal temporal logic (STL) is widely used to specify requirements for robot systems, due to its advantage in specifying real-valued signals with finite timing bounds.
+System control with STL specifications renders a synthesis problem that can be solved by mixed integer linear/convex programming (MILP/MICP).
+Based on this a closedloop controller can be developed using model predictive control (MPC).
+However, solving a MILP/MICP problem is computationally expensive and time-consuming, especially for complex STL formulas with long timing intervals since the computational load grows drastically as the number of the integer variables increases (exponentially in the worst case).
+Thus, computational complexity has become a bottleneck of the control synthesis of complex STL specifications, especially those with time-variant specifications and fixed-order constraints.

-This benchmark  considers a mobile robot required to perform a monitoring task in a rectangular space SAFETY sized $8 \times 7$ (red) with three square regions **TARGET** (yellow), **HOME**
+Another direction of reducing the complexity is to decompose a long and complex STL formula into several shorter and simpler subformulas and solve them sequentially.
+Consider a warehouse example as illustrated in **Fig. 1**, where a mobile robot is required to perform a monitoring task in a rectangular space SAFETY sized $8 \times 7$ (red) with three square regions **TARGET** (yellow), **HOME**
 (green), and **CHANGER** (blue) which are centered at $(2,5)$, $(6,5)$, and $(6,2)$ with the same side length $2$.
 The robot is described as a 2-dimensional single-integrator.
 The monitoring task is described as follows.
 - Starting from position $(0,5)$, the robot should frequently visit **TARGET** every $5$ steps or fewer until $k=40$.
 - From $k=15$ to $k=45$, once the robot leaves **HOME**,